Posted on: July 19, 2018, | By Mandy, WayKen Project Manager

 Low volume production usually means the production of parts usually between 500 and 10000 and company of any size can make money with this range in a small setup.
 Low volume manufacturing is flexible because it allows you to quickly change your design or product size without altering the total number of products and without any loss.
 So companies can easily make money with this.
 If during the process, something goes off the line then you can easily make it again without any difficulty.
 3D printing is the best to process to create customized designs to give flexible designs.

 2.2.
 Save your budget so that improve cash flow

 Low volume production can save your money in different ways.
-It is right that manufacturing cost goes down when the number of production parts goes.
-What could be in case of low production part?
-In mass production you obviously need to make expensive tools especially die casting and need to be hardened and passed through heat treatment so don’t worn out throughout the process but in low volume production when you probably need 100k products then you don’t spend much on making tools because they have to work for short time.
-So, when a factory is set up for mass production they ask you to place minimum order or they have some minimum limit because they have much inventory in raw material.
+It is right that the manufacturing cost goes down when the number of production parts goes.
+What could be in case of a low production part?
+In mass production, you obviously need to make expensive tools especially die casting and need to be hardened and passed through heat treatment so don’t worn out throughout the process but in low volume production when you probably need 100k products then you don’t spend much on making tools because they have to work for a short time.
+So, when a factory is set up for mass production they ask you to place minimum order or they have some minimum limit because they have much inventory in the raw material.
 But a small set up of low production doesn’t need any minimum order and can work on your customized order efficiently and economically.

 2.3.Give fast market

 As we know that day by day new innovations are coming and to cope with market industries have to change their standards.
-Low volume production is a great challenge to fast growing market and it can easily meet client changing and low volume demand.
+Low volume production is a great challenge to fast-growing market and it can easily meet client changing and low volume demand.
 So, it helps you in making your products sellable without just storing in inventory.